-Survey crew completed 1430 data points representing 1846 acres of training lands.
+The Fort Wainwright Range RTLA surveyed 840 data points representing 570 acres of training lands.
 This data was used to calculate Land Condition rating, Accessibility, Sufficiency for primary use, and suggest future maintenance needs.
+RTLA also surveyed 44 kilometers of trails in the training lands both historic and currently maintained.
 Also in production is a GIS assessment of training land use, as recorded in the Range Facility Management Support System (RFMSS).
-All data has been analyzed and the RTLA 2021 annual report is in progress and will be completed by January 31, 2022.